 Unable to consent

 History of gastrointestinal disease or surgery (e.g. IBS, IBD, chronic constipation, prior GIT surgery with the exception of appendicectomy)

+History of diabetes mellitus, hyperthyroidism, hypothyroidism, use of opioids or prokinetics within the last 24h

-Inability to drink 1L water, or allergy to the standardised meal or chewing gum
+Inability to drink 600mL water, or allergy to the standardised meal or chewing gum

 Recruitment posters and emails asking for volunteers will be distributed to medical students and staff at the Royal Darwin Hospital.